maidsafe/temp_safe_network/sn_cli/README.md

 This crate implements a CLI (Command Line Interface) for the Safe Network.

 The Safe CLI provides all the tools necessary to interact with the Safe Network, including storing and browsing data of any kind, following links that are contained in the data and using their addresses on the network, using safecoin wallets, and much more.
-Using the CLI users have access to any type of operation that can be made on the Safe Network and the data stored on it, allowing them to also use it for automated scripts and piped chain of commands.
+Using the CLI, users have access to any type of operation that can be made on the Safe Network and the data stored on it, allowing them to also use it for automated scripts and piped chain of commands.

 ## Download

 The latest version of the Safe CLI can be downloaded and installed using the [install script](https://sn-api.s3.amazonaws.com/install.sh).

-The [install script](https://sn-api.s3.amazonaws.com/install.sh) will not only download latest Safe CLI, but it will also unpack CLI binary onto `~/.safe/cli/` folder (`C:\Users\<user>\.safe\cli` in Windows), as well as set it in the PATH, so you can run the `safe` binary from any location when opening a console.
+The [install script](https://sn-api.s3.amazonaws.com/install.sh) will not only download the latest Safe CLI, but it will also unpack the CLI binary into the `~/.safe/cli/` folder (`C:\Users\<user>\.safe\cli` in Windows), as well as set it in the PATH, so you can run the `safe` binary from any location when opening a console.

 ### Linux and Mac

-Open a new console and run any of the following `curl` or `wget` commands:
+Open a new console and run either of the following `curl` or `wget` commands:
 ```
 $ curl -so- https://sn-api.s3.amazonaws.com/install.sh | bash
 ```